Igreja do Carmo, Portugal - Things to Do in Igreja do Carmo

 Top Things to Do in Igreja do Carmo

-Explore Porto's Historic Churches and Religious Sites
+Explore Igreja do Carmo and Porto's Historic Churches

 Port Wine Tasting in Vila Nova de Gaia

-Visit Livraria Lello and Porto's Literary Scene
+Visit Livraria Lello and Downtown Porto

 Getting There

-Porto is easily accessible via Francisco Sá Carneiro Airport (OPO), located 11km north of the city center, with direct flights from major European cities and connections worldwide.
-The Metro Purple Line connects the airport to downtown in about 30 minutes for €2.
-Alternatively, Porto is well-connected by train from Lisbon (2.5 hours on the high-speed Alfa Pendular), Madrid (9 hours overnight), and other European cities.
-The city also has excellent bus connections and is easily reached by car via the A1 motorway from Lisbon or A3 from the Spanish border.
+Porto is easily accessible via Francisco Sá Carneiro Airport (OPO), located 11km northwest of the city center, with direct flights from major European cities and connections worldwide.
+The Metro Violet Line connects the airport to downtown Porto in 30 minutes for €2.
+Alternatively, take the AeroBus (€2) or taxi (€20-25).
+For overland travel, Porto's Campanhã station serves high-speed trains from Lisbon (2.5 hours, €25-35) and international connections from Spain.
+The city is also well-connected by highway, with car rentals available at the airport and city center.

 Getting Around